MG-RAST/DRISEE/README.md

 See Keegan 2012 (email kkeegan AT anl.gov :: manuscript is currently under review) for more details.

+PLOTTING DRISEE OUTPUTS
+===
+Two scripts allow you to produce linear graphs from *.DRISEE (raw DRISEE abundance output) and *.DRISEE.per (percentage scaled DRISEE output) outputs.
+One is an independent R script (plot_DRISEE.11-19-12.r), the second is a shell script (plot_DRISEE_shell.sh) -- the shell script is a shell wrapper for the R script.
+Usage information for each plotting script is provided in the script/ script usage.

 CHANGELOG
 ===
 This is DRISEE version 1.2 (April 2012)
+- Debugged 11-13-12
+- Added plotting scripts 11-19-12

 OTHER INFORMATION
 ===